splnkit/github-modinput/README.md

 Forked from [https://github.com/splunk/splunk-sdk-javascript/tree/develop/examples/modularinputs/github_commits](https://github.com/splunk/splunk-sdk-javascript/tree/develop/examples/modularinputs/github_commits)

-The Github Modular Input is a splunk modular input developed as an example in the [Splunk SDK for Javascript](https://github.com/splunk/splunk-sdk-javascript) and is bundled separately here for easy deployment to [Splunkbase](http://apps.splunk.com).
+The Github Modular Input is a splunk modular input developed as an example in the [Splunk SDK for Javascript](https://github.com/splunk/splunk-sdk-javascript) and is bundled separately here with its dependencies for easy deployment to [Splunkbase](http://apps.splunk.com).
 It provides a "native" Splunk input method that collects commit data via the Github API to be consumed in Splunk for search, analysis and correlation with other data sets.

+There is a very thorough blog post about how it is implemented at [blog.splunk.com](http://blogs.splunk.com/2014/09/17/new-support-for-authoring-modular-inputs-in-node-js/) as well as extensive documentation about its components which is referenced below.

 ## Install

 In general there are two methods for installing apps into Splunk:

-1. Copy this whole `github_commits` folder to `$SPLUNK_HOME/etc/apps`.
+1. Copy this whole `github-modinput` folder to `$SPLUNK_HOME/etc/apps`.
 2. Restart Splunk

 or